Pityubak/Liberator/README.md

 ### Second step:
-Liberator has two annotation, @MethodBox marks the class, in which method is located and @MethodElement, that marks the method.\
+The Liberator has two annotations, @MethodBox denotes the class in which the method is located, and @MethodElement denotes the method.
-@MethodElement annotation has an enum value(ModificationFlag).\
+The @MethodElement annotation has an enum value (ModificationFlag).\
-This enum tells to Liberator, when injection should happen.\
+This enum tells Liberator when the injection should take place.\
-Liberator has four injection phase:Creation, High, Normal and Low.\
+Liberator has four injection phases: creation, high, normal and low.\
-Parameter of method always must to be in first place custom annotation \
-and in second place Liberator's special class: Response.
-Response contains some information \
+The method parameter should always be the first in the custom annotations and in the second place the special class of Liberator: Response.
+The response contains some information \
-from target of injection(for example:type, value).
+about the target of the injection (e.g. type, value).

 ~~~java